MicrosoftDocs/mixed-reality/mrtk-docs/features/experimental/interactive-element.md

 ### How to Find Animatable Shader Property Names

-1. Navigate to Window > Window > Animation
+1. Navigate to Window > Animation > Animation
 1. Ensure that the object with the State Visualizer is selected in the hierarchy
 1. Select any animation clip in the Animation window
 1. Select **Add Property**, open the Mesh Renderer foldout